SAP-samples/abap-cheat-sheets/19_ABAP_for_Cloud_Development.md

     For deprecated and invalid syntax in ABAP for Cloud Development, refer to the following example code.
 You can create a demo class and insert the code below (adjust the class name if necessary).
 Several syntax errors and warnings will be displayed:
     - ABAP SQL statements
       - The first two ABAP SQL statements select from demo database tables.
-The first one is a demo table provided by SAP, but it cannot be accessed directly in ABAP Cloud like in classic ABAP.
+The first one is a demo table provided by SAP, but it cannot be accessed directly in the case of ABAP for Cloud Development like in the case of Standard ABAP.
 Therefore, it cannot be used as a data source for selection.
       - The second one is a database table from the ABAP cheat sheet GitHub repository.
 If you have imported the repository into the system, you can use it as a data source.
       - The CDS view is released and can be accessed in the restricted ABAP language scope.
       - Although the source code provides an invalid data source, the dynamic ABAP SQL statement does not produce a syntax error during compilation.
 However, it would result in a runtime error because you cannot select from that data source.
 You can check the validity of dynamic specifications using the `cl_abap_dyn_prg` class, which supports dynamic programming.